 The happiness factor lasts for a while, and you still hang on to every word your spouse needs to express.
 But at some point in the marriage journey, there may be an unexpected surprise.
 And then—a light switch turns from “on” to “off.”
 The light of your love starts fading into darkness.

 But your story hasn’t ended—yet.
-There is still opportunity to search for the candles and matches and ignite that one little flicker… Click To Tweet And, if you hold your breath, you can feel a gentle loving hand gently massaging your heart, trying to keep your love alive.
+There is still opportunity to search for the candles and matches and ignite that one little flicker of love that’s still faintly there.
+And, if you hold your breath, you can feel a gentle loving hand gently massaging your heart, trying to keep your love alive.

 This was my story.